A Legacy of Empowerment: Women's History Month Lesson Plans

 Women’s history was first celebrated in the United States in March 1981 when Congress authorized the celebration on Women’s History Week.
 In 1987, upon the request of the National Women’s History Project, Congress passed a resolution to declare March Women’s History Month.
 Since that time, each president has continued to sign the resolution on an annual basis to continue the tradition of Women’s History Month celebrations.

-Last year, August 18th marked the centennial celebration of the passage of the 19th Amendment, granting women the right to vote in the Untied States.
-Celebrate the achievements, brilliance, and legacies of the women that tranformed society and paved the road for the struggle for equality that continues today.
-Explore preK-12 lesson plans, resources and more including activities like:
+Celebrate the achievements, brilliance, and legacies of the women that transformed society and paved the road for the struggle for equality that continues today.
+Explore preK-12 lesson plans, resources and more now.

 Find more free prek-12 Women's History Month lesson plans and resources in our curated collection on women's suffrage and the 19th amendment.